notriddle/ServoHypothetical/src/initial.md

 for these properties,
 these values should be used:

-  * hypothetical value of display: the computed value of display that would have resulted if § 9.7 had not been applied.
+  * display: the computed value of display that would have resulted if § 9.7 had not been applied.
-  * hypothetical value of position: the keyword "static"
+  * position: the keyword "static"
-  * hypothetical value of float: the computed value of display that would have resulted if § 9.7 had not been applied.
+  * float: the computed value of display that would have resulted if § 9.7 had not been applied.

 [CSS level 2 § 9.7]: https://www.w3.org/TR/CSS2/visuren.html#dis-pos-flo